Trump's Fed nominee says he'd keep his White House job even if confirmed by the Senate

 Trump, however, has engaged in a prolonged campaign of pressuring and mocking Fed Chair Jerome Powell for not cutting the benchmark interest rate to Trump’s liking, a move that could end up pumping more money into the economy and creating greater inflationary risks.
 The Fed has yet to reach its 2% inflation target and has held its rates steady in part because of the uncertainties created by Trump’s import taxes.

 The president has also sought to apply pressure on the Fed over its renovation of its headquarters and other buildings and has tried to fire Lisa Cook as a Fed governor over allegations that she committed mortgage fraud.
-Cook has said she will not resign and has sued to overturn Trump's move.
+Cook has said she will not resign and has sued to overturn Trump's move, but on Thursday the Justice Department had started examining the allegations against her.

 Miran, in his answers to senators, played down the controversy over Trump’s desire to control the Fed.
 Miran said that if he were confirmed to fill the rest of Adriana Kugler’s term, he would act based on his own judgments about inflation and employment.